 - You've tried your best to get government help for rent or housing.

-- You don't expect to earn more than $99,000 this year (or double that, if you're filing as a couple), you weren't required to report income to the IRS in 2020, or you earned a stimulus check in 2020 or 2021.
+- Either you don't expect to earn more than $99,000 this year (or double that, if you're filing as a couple), you weren't required to report income to the IRS in 2020, or you earned a stimulus check in 2020 or 2021.

 - You're doing your best to make the payments that you can.